mariobodemann/talks/contentful/meetups/gdg-berlin-android/2016-august-daydream/daydream.rst

 * ``VrPanoramaView``/``VrVideoView``

-  * Integration of photospheres in view hierarchies.
+  * integration of photospheres in view hierarchies

-* Integration with other (Java) libraries.
+* integration with other (Java) libraries
-* Sending of Intents easily.
+* sending of Intents easily

 ----

 Limitations of Android SDK
 --------------------------

-* Using 3D models has to be done by
+* using 3D models has to be done by

   * either low level OpenGL or
-  * 3rd party 3d engine.
+  * 3rd party 3d engine

 ----

 Adding Photospheres to a simple project
 ---------------------------------------

-* Demo
+* demo
-* How to add a Photosphere view to your view hierarchy.

 .. image:: images/nougat_2x.png
    :class: bottom-right